-The chart below summarizes the total number of claims and total incurred (paid + reserves) for SCORE's members over the last 10 program years.
-Of note, while the total incurred has decreased and remained well below the high of \$657,468 in FY 12/13, the frequency of claims has been volatile over the last few years but shows a decreasing trend.
-Total incurred has also trended down indicating better management of the increased number of claims received as shown in the Total Incurred.
+The chart below summarizes the total number of claims and total incurred (paid + reserves) for SCORE members over the last 10 program years.
+Of note, while the total incurred has decreased and remained below the high of \$832,000 in FY 11/12, the frequency of claims has been volatile over the last few years, indicating better management of the increased number of claims received as shown in the Total Incurred.

-SCORE's total funding for the Liability Program increased 10.75%, from \$1,905,718 in FY 21/22 to \$2,109,274 in FY 22/23.
-Member payroll accounted for 4.7% of the increase, and the change in SCORE's SIR from \$500,000 to \$750,000 contributed to a 6% increase in the base rate.
+SCORE's total funding for the Liability Program increased 9.5%, from \$1,542,925 in FY 19/20 to \$1,645,113 in FY 20/21.
+Member payroll accounted for 7.3% of the increase and in 2019 the Board approved to increase the Confidence Level to 75% as the rates were favorable.
 The Board of Directors annually reviews the Banking and Shared Risk financial status to evaluate the appropriateness of declaring either a refund or an assessment.
-Dividends totaling \$366,526 were approved and distributed to members in 2022.
+Annually the Board of Directors reviews the Program's financial status to evaluate the appropriateness of declaring either a refund or an assessment.